|

 Out of these three phases, the muscle can produce the most force during the eccentric phase, followed by isometric, and finally concentric.
 Therefore, to neglect the eccentric phase of lifting makes as much sense living off fast food if you want to get ripped.

 Here's how it works: Micro-trauma occurs during the lengthening of the muscle while it is contracting to maintain control.
 This cellular damage, in turn, stimulates the release of local growth factors and revs up the anabolic machinery to build muscle.
 In fact, a muscle is approximately 40% stronger during the lowering of a weight as compared to lifting it.
-This observation led to the use of heavy negatives, sometimes relying entirely on spotters to lift the weight while the trainee was responsible for solely the lowering.

 The alleged superiority of pure negatives remains largely theoretical; however, to reap the benefits of negatives without relying on spotters and supramaximal weights, simply control the eccentric component of the lift.